Learn about actual and potential costs

 What is the position and extent of authority of my point-of-contact person at your company?

-Will they respond directly to my inquiries and make immediate decisions regarding my shipment?
+Will my point of contact respond directly to my inquiries and make immediate decisions regarding my shipment?

 “Sending out RFPs used to be a nightmare”